 Nestled within the convergence of the Saugeen and Teeswater Rivers, Paisley is a gorgeous tiny village in Bruce County that promises unique cultural draws and unparalleled natural beauty for grand summer adventures.

 Here, time seems to run at a slower pace as you wander the community’s historic streets, popping into lovely boutique shops or grabbing a pint or meal at a local restaurant.
-Be sure to stop by the Treasure Chest Museum for a fun family outing exploring local history or uncover the community’s artistic side at the Paisley Artscape Society.
+Be sure to stop by the Treasure Chest Museum for a fun family outing exploring the town’s rich history or uncovering the community’s artistic side at the Paisley Artscape Society.

 Regardless of your interests, Paisley is a destination where you can sit back and relax within the quiet community as you escape the bustling commuter streets of Toronto.